 Indirect compensation can include:

 Insurance Benefits: These can take the form of health, dental, vision, disability, and life insurance.
-These benefits can be costly so most small businesses don’t offer them until they reach 50 or more employees, at which time offering health insurance is mandated by law.
+These benefits can be costly so some small businesses don’t offer them until they reach 50 or more employees, at which point offering health insurance is mandated by law.

-Retirement Benefits: This is a low cost and simple benefit that businesses both large and small often offer their employees.
+Retirement Benefits: This is a low cost and simple benefit that businesses both large and small typically offer their employees.

-Other Benefits: Paid time off, vacation time, transportation discounts, and other similar benefits are other forms of indirect compensation that can be used to attract and retain valuable employees.
+Other Benefits: Paid time off, vacation time, transportation discounts, and other similar benefits are other forms of indirect compensation that can attract and retain valuable employees.

 Incentives: Indirect incentives can be anything from a company-paid cell phone to the use of a company car.

-Equity-Based Programs: A sophisticated method of compensation is an equity-based program where an employee is tied to a company via a percentage of ownership.
+Equity-Based Programs: A more complex form of compensation is an equity-based program where an employee is tied to a company via a percentage of ownership.

 Nonemployee compensation (also called self-employment income) is paid to an independent contractor rather than an employee.
 This type of compensation includes fees, commissions, and awards for services rendered.
 As an employer, you do not withhold federal income taxes (this is done by the nonemployee) and do not need to pay the employer portion of FICA.
 If you paid more than $600 in a year, you need to report the wages to the IRS on Form 1099-MISC.

-Since compensation is the primary reason employees work, it’s a powerful tool that can be used by management for many purposes, such as:
+Since compensation is the primary reason employees work, it’s a powerful tool that employers can use for many purposes, such as: